 - (a) An accessory apartment must have at least three hundred (300) square feet of Livable Floor Area.
-Maximum size shall not exceed thirty (30%) per cent of the Livable Floor Area of the Principal Dwelling; - (b) At least one (1) Dwelling Unit in the converted single-family home shall be owner-occupied; - (c) In all cases, the accessory apartment conversion shall have the exterior appearance of a single-family home, and in no case shall additional front entrances be allowed.
-An accessory apartment shall not be located in a detached or accessory building; - (d) The design and size of the apartment must conform to all applicable standards in the health, building, and other codes: - (e) At least four (4) off-street parking spaces must be available; - (f) Prior to Planning and Zoning Commission approval, the local health authority must give approval that the dwelling, including the apartment, has sewage disposal capability, septic reserve area, and potable water availability in conformance with its current standards: - (g) Every accessory apartment approved under this section of the Zoning Regulations shall be deemed an "affordable housing unit" and shall be subject to the requirements of Section 8-30g(k) of the Connecticut General Statutes; e.g. - i.
-The rental charge for the apartment shall not exceed thirty (30) per cent of the renter's income, where such income is less than or equal to eighty (80) per cent of the median income of the area; - ii.
+Maximum size shall not exceed thirty (30%) per cent of the Livable Floor Area of the Principal Dwelling; - (b) At least one (1) Dwelling Unit in the converted single-family home shall be owner-occupied;

+- (c) In all cases, the accessory apartment conversion shall have the exterior appearance of a single-family home, and in no case shall additional front entrances be allowed.
+An accessory apartment shall not be located in a detached or accessory building; - (d) The design and size of the apartment must conform to all applicable standards in the health, building, and other codes: - (e) At least four (4) off-street parking spaces must be available; - (f) Prior to Planning and Zoning Commission approval, the local health authority must give approval that the dwelling, including the apartment, has sewage disposal capability, septic reserve area, and potable water availability in conformance with its current standards; - (g) Every accessory apartment approved under this section of the Zoning Regulations shall be deemed an "affordable housing unit" and shall be subject to the requirements of Section 8-30g(k) of the Connecticut General Statutes, as may be amended from time to time; e.g. - i.
+The rental charge for the apartment shall meet the requirements as provided for in said state statute or related regulations so that the "affordable housing unit" is credited the maximum allowable amount by the state toward the Town's affordable housing count; - ii.
 A binding deed restriction containing covenants and restrictions in conformance with the Connecticut General Statutes Section 8-30g shall be recorded in the Trumbull Land Records; said restrictions shall be for a minimum period of forty (40) years from the date of original occupancy of the apartment;